 - 1 teaspoon garlic powder

-- Season steak with salt and pepper, place 2 teaspoons of vegetable oil into a hot skillet.
-Cook steak until the desired level of doneness.
+- Place the vegetable oil into a hot skillet, and cook the steak to the desired level of doneness.
 Allow steak to rest.

-- To make Alfredo sauce place butter and heavy cream into a medium-sized pot.
-Heat cream and butter on medium until the butter and cream just begin to bubble.
-Add Parmesan cheese and garlic powder.
-Stir continuously until the cheese melts.
-Reduce the temperature to low, and allow the sauce to reduce.
+- To make the alfredo sauce, warm the butter and heavy cream in a medium-sized saucepan over medium heat until the butter and cream just begin to bubble.
+Add the Parmesan cheese and garlic powder, and stir continuously until the cheese melts.
+Reduce the temperature to low and allow the sauce to reduce.